brendanddev/groovy-scraper/README.md

 # Groovy Web Scraper

-A comprehensive educational project demonstrating ethical web scraping techniques using Groovy and JSoup.
+A powerful, interactive **terminal-based web scraper application** built with Groovy and JSoup.
+Designed for real-world scraping tasks as well as learning and experimentation with ethical scraping techniques.

 ---

 ## Overview

-This project provides a set of reusable Groovy utilities for web scraping tasks, including:
+This application offers a **user-friendly command-line interface** to scrape data from websites by specifying URLs and CSS selectors.
+It combines reusable Groovy utilities with practical features such as:

+- Interactive terminal menu for custom scraping and pre-built examples
-- Scraping data from demo websites
+- Scraping data from demo and real-world websites
-- Fetching and parsing HTML tables
-- Downloading and parsing JSON data from APIs
+- Fetching and parsing HTML tables and JSON APIs
-- Checking robots.txt for site scraping policies
+- Checking and respecting `robots.txt` policies to ensure ethical scraping
-- Respectful request pacing with delays between requests
+- Built-in delays to prevent overwhelming target servers
+- Saving scraped results in text, JSON, or CSV formats
+- Clear, color-coded terminal output for easy reading

+Whether you’re a developer wanting to quickly extract data or someone learning how to build scrapers responsibly, this app is ready to use out-of-the-box.

+---

+## Features

+- **Custom Scraping:** Input any URL and CSS selector to scrape live data
+- **Built-in Examples:** Demonstrations of table scraping, JSON API parsing, and robots.txt compliance
+- **Robots.txt Checker:** Verifies site scraping permissions and informs you if scraping is disallowed or robots.txt is missing
-- Saving scraped content to files
+- **Result Saving:** Export scraped data easily to text, JSON, or CSV files

-It is designed for learning, experimentation, and as a starting point for building custom scrapers.
+- **Respectful Scraping:** Implements pacing between requests to avoid hitting servers too hard
+- **Terminal UI:** Intuitive prompts and colorful messages guide you through scraping tasks

 ---